autowarefoundation/autoware-documentation/docs/installation/index.md

 It is recommended for skilled users or people who want to customize the environment.
 Note that some problems may occur depending on your local environment.

-See [here](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/installation/autoware/source-installation.md) for the detailed steps.
+Refer to the [source installation guide](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/installation/autoware/source-installation.md) for detailed steps.
 Refer to the [autowarefoundation/autoware/README.md](https://github.com/autowarefoundation/autoware/blob/main/README.md) as well.

 ## Installation of related tools